onewelcome/sdk-react-native/README.md

 #### Android

-1. Open up `android/app/src/main/java/[...]/MainActivity.java`
+1. Open up `android/app/src/main/java/[...]/MainApplication.java`

-- Add `import com.onegini.mobile.RNOneginiSdkPackage;` to the imports at the top of the file
+- Add `import com.onegini.mobile.sdk.reactnative.RNOneginiSdkPackage;` to the imports at the top of the file
 - Add `new RNOneginiSdkPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`: